cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 **Twitch, YouTube and Social Media leads to huge engagement.**

 Anyone can start posting content online and become wildly popular.
 In the gaming world, there are real celebrities making huge amounts of money from streaming themselves playing video games.
 The most notable example is [PewDiePie](https://twitter.com/pewdiepie).
 His 5.9 Million twitter followers puts him firmly with the names of biggest celebrities in the world.
 The failure of traditional media to capture his popularity merely highlights the shift in reporting that's happening.
 Compare Tiger Woods at [4.5M followers](https://twitter.com/TigerWoods).
 Beyonce at [14M](https://twitter.com/Beyonce).
 Kobe Bryant at [6.6M](https://twitter.com/kobebryant).
 Rafa Nadal at [7.9M](https://twitter.com/kobebryant).
 Leonardo DiCaprio with [12.8M](https://twitter.com/LeoDiCaprio).
 His [instagram](https://instagram.com/pewdiepie/) account has 4.2m followers.
 PewDiePie's youtube account has an utterly ridiculous [37 Million](https://www.youtube.com/user/PewDiePie) subscribers.
+By far the most on youtube, holding the top spot since December 2013.

 An extreme example, But an extreme example of a real underlying trend.
 Content is becoming distributed.
 It's easier than ever for individuals to reach huge audiences through platforms such as youtube and twitch.
 Last year, [Twitch broke 100M unique monthly viewers](http://www.twitch.tv/year/2014), leading Amazon to acquire them for [over $1 Billion](http://techcrunch.com/2014/08/25/amazon-will-buy-twitch-for-over-1-billion/).
 When you consider Netflix's Market Cap of [$35B](https://www.google.com/finance?q=NASDAQ:NFLX), and the relative size of the video game industry, then perhaps the price of twitch looks almost modest.

 The huge viewership means that tournaments of the biggest games have a captive audience.
 Beyond The Summit, one of many Dota2 studios providing content and streaming commentary for the game's competitive scene, is Twitch's [3rd most viewed channel](https://socialblade.com/twitch/user/beyondthesummit).
 Their popularity allows them to [host $300k tournaments](http://dota2.prizetrac.kr/thesummit3) with the best teams in the world.
-It's also very common for professional gamers to engage with their fans by streaming them playing the game in the regular, non competitive modes - often with commentary.
+It's also very common for professional gamers to engage with their fans by streaming themselves playing the game in the regular, non competitive modes - often with commentary.
 Subscriber and donation money supplement their income and help keep them popular.
 They can easily engage with fans through Twitch chat, Reddit, twitter and other social media - and can show case their personality in casual games, while also showing of their skill in comparison to regular players.
 You can understand the popularity of such streams and the entertainment to their fans by likening it to Ronaldo or Messi broadcasting themselves playing 5-a-side with their friends while joking around.

 **Gaming is mainstream.**